nolim1t/nolim1t.github.io/_posts/2015-07-21-UX-for-web-APIs.md

 I'm sure there are more.

-If you want to check out one of my projects which tries to implement all those things, refer to [nolim1t/naked-coffeescript](https://github.com/nolim1t/nolim1t-nakedcoffeescript)
+If you want to check out one of my projects which tries to implement all those things, refer to [nolim1t/naked-coffeescript](https://github.com/nolim1t/naked-coffeescript) which is also compatible with Docker.